jefflarkin/jefflarkin/README.md

 ## Barely Remeber How To Spell
 BASIC, Java, PHP, ASP, Perl, Assembly, ...

+## Other Things That Energize Me
+My Family, Travel, Banjos, Video Games, Other Music, Making, Programming, Astrophotography, Outdoor Adventures

+## Where You Can Find Me
+I gave up most social media, but you can sometimes find me on [LinkedIn](https://www.linkedin.com/in/jefflarkin/) or the [NVIDIA Developer Blog](https://developer.nvidia.com/blog/author/jlarkin/).

 <!--
 **jefflarkin/jefflarkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.